smackcrane/todo/README.md

     -verbose            re-throws errors that are normally handled by a chiding print statement

-    -quiet              does not clear screen and re-print todo list

 ### (My) Setup

 * Put contents of repo somewhere
-* Create symbolic links somewhere on the search path
+* Create symbolic link somewhere on the search path

 E.g.
 ```